5 Easy Tips To Make Your Food Photography Looks Like A Pro

 Practical Tips From a Professional Food Photographer

 Somehow your photo comes out looking like a rookie, and far from professional looking.
-And (if you were like me) you will try to study the difference and compare your photos to images on Pinterest, to figure out whats wrong.
+And (if you were like me) you will try to study the difference and compare your photos to images on Pinterest, to figure out what's wrong.

-Well..
+Well...
 I have a confession … once upon a time that was me.

 As a creative director, I also get to work with the best food photographer and food stylist in the industry before I can even practice my own professional food photography.

-I even do free food photography in the beginning for a longtime client, before I can finally do food photography professionally ( a.k.a get paid ).
+I even do free food photography at the beginning for a longtime client, before I can finally do food photography professionally ( a.k.a get paid ).
 It was a long way but I am glad.

 Making your food photography looking like a pro might be easier than you think, if only you know where to look.

 So I compile these 5 easy tips for you:

 1. Use "Rule of third" for a more interesting photo composition